-The cryptographic module is assumed to operate as a key management and cryptographic processing module within a security appliance that may operate in a TCP/IP network environment.
-The host appliance may be used in an internal network environment when key management security is a primary requirement.
-It may also be deployed in environments where it is used primarily as a cryptographic accelerator, in which case it will often be connected to external networks.
-It is assumed that the appliance includes an internal host computer that runs a suitably secured operating system, with an interface for use by locally connected or remote administrators and an interface to provide access to the module's cryptographic functions by application services running on the host computer.
-It is also assumed that only known versions of the application services are permitted to run on the internal host computer of the appliance.
+The module is assumed to operate as a key management and cryptographic processing card connected to a host computer via a peripheral interface and card reader.
+The host computer will normally be used in an internal network environment when key management security is a primary requirement.
+It is assumed that the host computer runs a suitably secured operating system, with only known versions of the permitted application services running on it.

-It is assumed that trained and trustworthy administrators are responsible for the initial configuration and ongoing maintenance of the appliance and the cryptographic module.
+It is assumed that trained and trustworthy administrators are responsible for the initial configuration and ongoing maintenance of the host computer and the cryptographic module.

-It is assumed that physical access to the cryptographic module will be controlled, and that connections will be controlled either by accessing the module via a direct local connection or by accessing it via remote connections controlled by the host operating system and application service.
+It is assumed that physical access to the cryptographic module will be controlled, and that connections to the host computer will be controlled either by accessing the host via a direct local connection or by accessing it via remote connections controlled by secure services.